glamstack/okta-sdk/README.md

 ## Error Handling

 The HTTP status code for the API response is included in each log entry in the message and in the JSON `status_code`.
 Any internal SDK errors also include an equivalent status code depending on the type of error.
 The `message` includes the SDK friendly message.
-If an exception is thrown, the `reference`

 If a `5xx` error is returned from the API, the `ApiClient` `handleException` method will return a response.